ahmidou/Unity-deltamush/README.md

 Contains C# implementation for reference.

-Not in production quality :) Requires some duct taping with Standard shader in order to render results.
+Not a production quality :) Requires some duct taping with Standard shader in order to render results.

 ## Overview